Palmerston North–Gisborne Line: Freight

 In the earliest years of the line, the emphasis was on local freight, primarily agricultural products.
 As land was cleared for farming, timber also constituted a significant commodity.
 By the late 20th century, the emphasis had dramatically changed to long-distance bulk freight, including frozen meat, canned foods, and fertiliser from near Gisborne.
 The line between Fonterra's Oringi Milk Transfer Station, just south of Dannevirke, and Palmerston North was used for hauling milk wagons that then formed part of the freight to Fonterra's Whareroa plant near Hawera on the MNPL.
 The number of services varied seasonally, but at peak was usually two each way per day.
 The transfer station closed in 2015.

 Freight is conveyed to Napier Port, which is located near the PNGL and accessed via the short Ahuriri Branch.
 Presently, two trains run on weekdays each way between Palmerston North and Napier, with a third service one or both ways if required.
 A past direct service between Wellington and Napier using the Wairarapa line from Woodville has been discontinued.
 The Palmerston North to Woodville section of the PNGL is also utilised for two daily trains between Palmerston North and Pahiatua in the northern Wairarapa, and two shunts operate between Napier and Hastings, one in the morning and one in the afternoon.

 Tunnels Nos.
-3,4,5 near Woodville at the east end of the Manawatu Gorge were "daylighted" or opened out in May–November 2008 to allow the use of "hi-cube" containers on the line.
+3,4,5 near Woodville at the east end of the Manawatū Gorge were "daylighted" or opened out in May–November 2008 to allow the use of "hi-cube" containers on the line.
 The work was carried out by HRS, a subsidiary of Downers.

 Following a storm in March 2012, the Wairoa–Gisborne section of the line was mothballed.
 The Napier–Wairoa section remained open for forestry traffic until December 2012, when it too was mothballed.
 In October 2016 KiwiRail and the Port of Napier announced an intention to reopen the section of line between Wairoa and the port from late 2017 due to a surge in forestry log traffic.
 In February 2018 it was announced that $5 million from the Provincial Development Fund would be allocated to reopen the section for forestry trains.
 The first train on the Napier–Wairoa line for six years ran from Napier to Eskdale on 6 June 2018 to make a ballast drop.
 The Napier–Wairoa section was reopened in June 2019.
 In 2021, it was announced the number of trains on the section would double with a weekday service added by KiwiRail.